CSA-OCP-GER/aad-identity-for-developers/challenge-0-oidc-idtoken.md

 ```powershell
 New-AzADApplication -DisplayName ChallengeIdToken -IdentifierUris https://challengeidtoken -ReplyUrls http://localhost:5001/api/tokenecho
 ```

+**Note:** The `IdentifierUris` needs to be unique within an instance of AAD.

-Retrieve the ID of your current AAD tenant via:
+Now, retrieve the ID of your current AAD tenant via:

 ```powershell
 Get-AzContext